bassdude5/Java_Reflection/readme.txt

 ========================================================================
 This program uses the following debug value scheme:
-0 - Prints out the results from the class equality check 1 - Prints to stdout when a constructor is called
+0 - Prints out the results from the class equality check 1 - Does not print the equality check results

-2 - Prints all the objects read from the file to stdout
+I did not add any other debug values, though I included the option to pass the debug value into most of the class constructors.
+I felt that because I used extensive amounts of try catch blocks and error checking that for the most part my code would not need debug values.

 ========================================================================
 Error Values:
 ========================================================================
-The following are the possible (non-standard) error values that can be returned from this program:
+The following are the possible (non-standard) error values that can be returned from this program if there is a error thrown:

 1 - Process class error
 2 - Deserialize class error